jenkinsci/docker/README.md

 NOTE: read below the _build executors_ part for the role of the `50000` port mapping.

-This will store the workspace in /var/jenkins_home.
+This will store the workspace in `/var/jenkins_home`.
 All Jenkins data lives in there - including plugins and configuration.
 You will probably want to make that an explicit volume so you can manage it and attach to another container for upgrades :

 ```
 docker run -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts
 ```

-this will automatically create a 'jenkins_home' [docker volume](https://docs.docker.com/storage/volumes/) on the host machine, that will survive the container stop/restart/deletion.
+This will automatically create a 'jenkins_home' [docker volume](https://docs.docker.com/storage/volumes/) on the host machine.
+Docker volumes retain their content even when the container is stopped, started, or deleted.

 NOTE: Avoid using a [bind mount](https://docs.docker.com/storage/bind-mounts/) from a folder on the host machine into `/var/jenkins_home`, as this might result in file permission issues (the user used inside the container might not have rights to the folder on the host machine).
 If you _really_ need to bind mount jenkins_home, ensure that the directory on the host is accessible by the jenkins user inside the container (jenkins user - uid 1000) or use `-u some_other_user` parameter with `docker run`.

 ```
 docker run -d -v jenkins_home:/var/jenkins_home -p 8080:8080 -p 50000:50000 jenkins/jenkins:lts